bullhorn/rest-api-docs/source/includes/entityref/paybill/_timelaborevalrule.md

 # TimeLaborEvalRule

-This entity represents the required certifications for a Job Submission.
+This entity represents the required certifications for a TimeLaborEvalRule.